trevino200/DevSecOps_Workshop/Labs/Lab1.md

 ```
 sudo docker run  -d -p <DEST_PORT>:8080 <IMAGE_NAME>
 ```

+Browse to http://<docker_host_ip_address>:8080 and you will see the home page.
+Also, try going to http://<docker_host_ip_address>:8080/test to see the vulnerable fuction. <br>

 Congratulations!
 You now have a containerized Web Application!

 ## Part 3 - Push to Github